AndieWill510/AnotherOption/Options/020-help-has-to-fit-the-body.md

 A medical instruction that assumes transportation, money, food, sleep, trust, and executive function are already there.

-Then, when the support fails, the explanation moves back onto you.
+Then, when the support fails (and it often does), the explanation moves back onto you.

 You did not follow through.